maaaaarco/SfdcChat/README.md

     - [Security](#security-cons)

 ## Introduction <a name="introduction"></a>
-Does a native Salesforce chat room application sounds like complete crazy and totally senseless project?
-Well that's because IT IS!
-This project is absolute nonsense, its only purpose was to force me to take a deep (_very very deep_) dive into Lightning development.
+Does a native Salesforce chat room application sounds a bit crazy and senseless project?
+Well...
+That's because it _actually is!_ The only purpose here was to force me to take a deep (_very very deep_) dive into Lightning development.
+I wanted to implement something more complex than trailhead's exercises.

-No one in his mind should NEVER EVER consider something like this!

 ## Problem Statement <a name="problem-statement"></a>
 Create a chat room application accessible by internal users of a Salesforce Organization.